oktadev/okta-spring-security-5-example/README.md

 # Spring Security 5 + Okta

-An example app that shows how to use OIDC with Spring Security 5, Spring WebFlux, and Okta.
+An example app that shows how to use OIDC with Spring Security 5 and Okta.

 <!--
 Please read [TBD]() to see how this app was created.